Dave Richard Palmer: Civilian career

-Upon completion as his tour as West Point Superintendent, Palmer retired from the Army in 1991.
+Upon completing his tour as West Point Superintendent, Palmer retired from the Army in 1991.
 He joined the Board of Directors of Walden University the following year.
-From 1995 to 1999, he served as president of Walden University, where he pioneered distance learning methods.
+From 1995 to 1999, he served as president of the university, where he pioneered distance learning methods.
 Under Palmer's leadership, enrollment at the university doubled, and now has more than 10,000 students.
 From 1999 to 2000, he was Chief Executive Officer of Walden e-Learning, Incorporated.

-Palmer has been a prolific author throughout his career and is recognized as a premier military historian.
+Palmer was also a prolific author throughout his career and is recognized as a premier military historian.